 If your lawful stay has no defined end or expiration date, it will be valid for no longer than one year.

-No. The DL or ID card remains fully valid for all purposes normally associated with a DL or ID card in the form issued.
+No. The driver's license or ID card remains fully valid for all purposes normally associated with a driver's license or ID card in the form issued.

-A DL or ID card marked “limited term” merely signifies that it is issued to a person who is a foreign national with temporary lawful status in the United States and has a shorter term than a regular DL or ID card.
+A driver's license or ID card marked “limited term” merely signifies that it is issued to a person who is a foreign national with temporary lawful status in the United States and has a shorter term than a regular driver's license or ID card.